vimc/montagu-webapps/app/README.md

 # User permissions

-Users can access some areas of the portals dependent on the permissions they possess.
+Users can access some areas of the admin portal dependent on the permissions they possess.
 Raw user permissions from the [Montagu database](https://github.com/vimc/montagu-db) are converted into properties on the `AuthState` interface, indicating what the user is allowed to do in the portals.
 These properties are used by the components to determine whether links and controls should be shown to the user.
 In addition, the [Montagu API](https://github.com/vimc/montagu-api) will prevent